-Dawn beach is known for and named after its stunning sunrises and views of Saint-Barthélemy island to the east.
-The waters can be a little rough and don't offer the most ideal swimming conditions because this side of the island faces the waves and currents of the Atlantic Ocean.
+Dawn Beach is known for and named after its stunning sunrises and views of Saint-Barthélemy island to the east.
+The waters can be a little rough and don't offer the most ideal swimming conditions, because the eastern side of the island faces the waves and currents of the Atlantic Ocean.

 Located in the southern tip of the island near historical Fort Amsterdam is Little Bay beach.
 This kid-friendly beach is separated from Great Bay Beach by a peninsula, making it well-protected from the elements.
 It has perfect white sand and calm and clear waters with a great variety of fish.